melissamonroe/etl-project/Readme2.md

 - Listing Creation datetime
 - Data ID (the number at the end of the Listing URL)

+This resulted in 5 to 6,000 valid listings, depending when we pulled them.
+Pulling down the complete set took about 90 minutes.

-If a listing had all of the above items, we then extracted the following items
+If a listing had all of the above items, we then extracted the detail items:

 - listing_latitude
 - listing_longitude